apsislabs/apsisio/_posts/2016-04-24-burr-feinsten-and-encryption.md

 This section is **a massive problem for all software developers**.
 Almost all best practices in software security would violate this proposed law.

-Consider storing a custom's password.
+Consider storing a customer's password.
 As a developer you should _always_ store customer passwords using a cryptographically secure one-way hash. [^4] This one-way transformation would be a violation of this subsection, as you would not be able to recover the plain-text of the customer's password if presented with a court order.

 Essentially _all_ one way hashes [^5] of data could be considered a violation of this bill.
 Any encryption that you, yourself, cannot decrypt could be considered a violation of this bill.